 Kolkata: Just like Jawaharlal Nehru University (JNU), Jadavpur University (JU) is also considered to be a bastion for the Left.
-The results of the student union polls indicates that JU is still the Left Front citadel, as all pro-Left Front student bodies got control on student union posts in the University.
+The results indicates that JU is still the Left Front citadel, as all pro-Left Front student bodies got control on all posts after Jadavpur University student polls.

 However, unlike JNU, in JU, Left did not contest the polls united and they had to pay the price with Akhil Bharatiya Vidyarthi Parishad (ABVP) garnering more votes.
 ABVP, which contested the polls for the first time secured the second spot.